All Episodes

 They understand the importance of energy being the lifeblood of the world's economy.

-Uh, there's no doubt the president playing a role in bringing safety and security around the globe is is it is in America's best interest, but again, he's not being part of any forever wars, keeping in sync with his his own Trump doctrine, not really stated.
+There's no doubt the president playing a role in bringing safety and security around the globe is it is in America's best interest.

 Now the president is taking that on, signing an executive order ending cashless bail.

-Even even fake news CNN grudgingly admitting that crime is down in DC since Trump deployed the National Guard.
+Even fake news, CNN grudgingly admitting that crime is down in D.C. since Trump deployed the National Guard.

-Uh the Trump the president is uh willing to now mobilize up to 1,700 National Guard troops in 19 states to widen this crime and the illegal immigration crackdown.
+The president is willing to now mobilize up to 1,700 National Guard troops in 19 states to widen this crime and the illegal immigration crackdown.

-And you know, you have people like J.B.
-Pritzker and all these people in liberal states, the LA mayor, Gavin Newsom, uh, who's lost his mind.
+And you have people like J.B.
+Pritzker and all these people in liberal states, the L.A. mayor, Gavin Newsom, who's lost his mind.

-Chicago's weekend death toll, by the way, six shot, dead, twenty-seven wounded this weekend.
+Chicago's weekend death toll, by the way, six shot, dead, 27 wounded this weekend.

 It's a typical weekend in Chicago.